Mencius: The four beginnings

 Human nature has an innate tendency towards goodness, but moral rightness cannot be instructed down to the last detail.
 This is why merely external controls always fail in improving society.
 True improvement results from educational cultivation in favorable environments.
 Likewise, bad environments tend to corrupt the human will.
 This, however, is not proof of innate evil because a clear thinking person would avoid causing harm to others.
-This position of Mencius puts him between Confucians such as Xunzi who thought people were innately bad, and Taoists who believed humans did not need cultivation, they just needed to accept their innate, natural, and effortless goodness.
+This position of Mencius puts him between Confucians such as Xunzi, who thought people were innately bad, and Taoists who believed humans did not need cultivation, they just needed to accept their innate, natural, and effortless goodness.
 The four beginnings/sprouts could grow and develop, or they could fail.
 In this way Mencius synthesized integral parts of Taoism into Confucianism.
 Individual effort was needed to cultivate oneself, but one's natural tendencies were good to begin with.
-The object of education is the cultivation of benevolence, otherwise known as Ren.
+The object of education is the cultivation of benevolence (ren).